Veterans, Active Duty Military and Military Spouses

 • Prior SDSU Coursework: If applicable, maintain a 2.0 or higher GPA for any SDSU Regular Session, Special Session, Open University or Cross Enrollment coursework.
 This is in addition to the cumulative GPA listed above.

 • Applying for the fall 2016 semester: SDSU will accept applications from October 1 through November 30, 2015, on the CSUMentor website.

-Points of contact: For more information regarding the application, admission, and services for active duty military, military spouses, and veterans, contact Frank Roberts at email@example.com, or Holly Shaffner at firstname.lastname@example.org or (619) 594-0834.
+Points of contact: For more information regarding the application, admission, and services for active duty military, military spouses, and veterans, contact Holly Shaffner at firstname.lastname@example.org or (619) 594-0834.

 SDSU President's Military Admission Program

 SDSU provides direct admission opportunities for highly qualified active duty military that will soon separate from the service.
 This program is for undergraduate admission only and for both the fall and spring semesters (note: majors in Athletic Training, Television, Film and New Media-Production, Nursing, Music, Dance, and Theater Arts-Performance and Theatre-Design and Technology majors are not eligible for this program for spring admission).

 For eligibility and application information:

 • Marine Corps: www.leadershipscholarprogram.com

 • Navy (for sailors assigned within Naval Installations, Southwest): Jim Jones, Navy College, Naval Station San Diego at email@example.com or (619) 556-4923.

 • Coast Guard (for Coast Guard personnel assigned within San Diego Sector): Mr. James Sampson, Education Office, Coast Guard Station Harbor Drive at firstname.lastname@example.org

 Wounded Warrior Admission Program

 Wounded Warriors of any branch of service assigned within commands of Navy Medicine West may be eligible for direct admission to SDSU under this program.
 Two slots are available each academic year.
-For more information contact Frank Roberts at email@example.com.
+For more information contact Holly Shaffner at email@example.com.

-If you have few or no transferable units, we encourage you to attend a California community college to become eligible to apply as an upper-division transfer student in a future term.
+Lower-Division applicants: If you have few (below 60) college transferable units (do not count military or JST units), we encourage you to attend a California community college to become eligible to apply to SDSU as an upper division transfer student in a future term.
 Counselors at any community college can assist you with an academic plan of General Education (GE) and major preparation courses.

 Associate Degree for Transfer